Movement Disorders Research Training

 Steven J. Frucht, MD, and team frequently encounter unusual patients that trigger interest in case reports, case series, reviews, etc., which students and residents can assist with.

 The research of Un J. Kang, MD, focuses on how brain circuitry is perturbed by dopamine loss and produces Parkinson’s disease symptoms and how the compensatory plasticity contributes to the motor complications (including levodopa-induced dyskinesia) from pharmacologic treatment of Parkinson’s disease.
-He is also interested in the molecular dysfunctions that contribute to neuronal dysfunction and loss in Parkinson’s disease, and translating this knowledge into Parkinson’s disease–specific biomarkers that inform disease pathogenesis.
+He is also interested in the molecular dysfunctions that contribute to neuronal dysfunction and loss in synucleinopathies such as Parkinson’s disease and multiple system atrophy and translating this knowledge into biomarkers that inform disease pathogenesis and therapeutic trials.

 Medical students and residents can get involved by participating in the following projects: